malmostad/intranet-dashboard/README.md

 ```

 ## Feed Worker
 The feed worker daemon updates all news feeds that are in use in the dashboard.
 It runs as a daemon.
 The aggressiveness is defined in `app_config.yml`.
 The daemon is started/restarted by the Capistrano deployment in staging and production.
 It is also added as a `@reboot` task to the crontab during deployment by `whenever`.
-To check the status, start or stop the daemon manually, execute the following:
+To check the status, start or stop the daemon manually, execute the following in the application root:

 ```shell
 $ RAILS_ENV=development|test|production lib/daemons/feed_worker_ctl status|start|stop